Yarmouk-Students-Training/Mohammed-simple-website/README.md

 # Posting Website with the addition of tokens
-## I will be adding the validation to each middleware & each route
+## I will be adding the validation to each middleware{route} & each route